Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Generalized Carter constant in Einstein spacetimes

-With the dictionary \ref{table:dictionnary} (and \eqref{Fouriermap}) in place, it is now possible to read through Sec.~(3) to Sec.~(7) of \cite{ComDruVin.23} and obtain results that are true in any vacuum type-D spacetime, and not just Kerr.
+With the dictionaries \ref{table:dictionnary} and \eqref{Fouriermap} in place, it is now possible to read through Sec.~(3) to Sec.~(7) of \cite{ComDruVin.23} and obtain results that are true in any vacuum type-D spacetime, and not just Kerr.
 This is because almost all equations used in \cite{ComDruVin.23} are analytic expressions that involve covariant definitions.
-The only exception is equation (103) in \cite{ComDru.22} which have only been checked to hold numerically using Boyer-Lindquist coordinates in Kerr.
+The only exception is equation (103) in \cite{ComDruVin.23} which had only been checked to hold numerically using Boyer-Lindquist coordinates in Kerr.
 Yet, we were able to give a covariant proof for them in any vacuum type-D spacetime.
-Details are given in Appendix \ref{app:BLtoCov}.
+Details are given in App.~\ref{app:BLtoCov}.